ArtSabintsev/Harpy/README.md

 ### About
 **Harpy** checks a user's currently installed version of your iOS app against the version that is currently available in the App Store.
 If a new version is available, an alert can be presented to the user informing them of the newer version, and giving them the option to update the application.

-This library is built to work with the [Semantic Versioning](http://semver.org/) system.
+Harpy is built to work with the [http://www.semver.org](Semantic Versioning) system.
+- Semantic Versioning is a three number versioning system (e.g., 1.0.0)
+- Harpy also supports two-number versioning (e.g., 1.0)
+- Harpy also supports four-number versioning (e.g., 1.0.0.0)

 ### Swift Support
 Harpy has been ported to Swift by myself and [**Aaron Brager**](http://twitter.com/GetAaron).
 We've called the new project [**Siren**](https://github.com/ArtSabintsev/Siren) and it can be found [here](https://github.com/ArtSabintsev/Siren).

 ### Changelog

+### 3.4.2
+- Added support for two-number and four-number versioning systems

 #### 3.4.0 and 3.4.1
 - Added new delegate method to present update message via custom UI.
 - Added Sample Project